Most interesting landmarks of Hawaii

 Hawaii are famous thanks to their natural beauty.
 Unbelievable, jungle covered cliffs, ravines and canyons, some of the highest waterfalls in the world, some of the most active volcanoes of the world and unique fauna and flora are fascinating enough to lure millions of tourists to these remote islands.

-- Kīlauea – Hawai’i.
-One of the most active volcanoes of the world, contains one of the few lava lakes in the world.
+- Halemaumau Crater with lava lake, Kilauea – Hawai’i.
+One of the most active volcanoes of the world, until 2018 contained one of the few lava lakes in the world.

 - Mauna Loa – Hawai’i.
 Volcano with the largest area in the world (of volcanoes above the sea level).